COSC 660 Principles of School Counseling

 For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

-This course studies the specialization of professional school counseling including foundations, history, and current trends, and the roles of the school counselor in pluralistic schools with a systems-focus.
-Students are introduced to the ASCA Model as a framework for developing comprehensive, developmental school counseling programs.
-Students are introduced to key professional associations, licensure, and contextual dimensions of school counseling such as consultation, advocacy, collaboration, and leadership.
-Students will gain a greater understanding of the professional, legal, and ethical issues specific to counseling minors in the schools (e.g., case notes, student records, confidentiality, informed consent, parent involvement).
+This course studies the specialization of professional school counseling, including foundations, history, and current trends, and the roles of the school counselor in pluralistic schools with a systems focus.
+The student is introduced to the ASCA Model as a framework for developing comprehensive, developmental school counseling programs.
+The student is introduced to key professional associations, licensure, and contextual dimensions of school counseling, such as consultation, advocacy, collaboration, and leadership.
+The student will gain a greater understanding of the professional, legal, and ethical issues specific to counseling minors in the schools (e.g., case notes, student records, confidentiality, informed consent, parent involvement).

 Course Requirements Checklist